Internet for Nova Scotia Initiative

 Approximately 103,000 homes and businesses were identified as underserved when the Internet for Nova Scotia Initiative project started.
 This means approximately 75% had access at that time.

 In November, 2022, the Satellite Internet Service Rebate Program expanded to additional homes and businesses that currently don’t have access to high-speed internet.
 This includes those in a current project area, not yet complete.
-The rebate, which continues into 2024, will cover the one-time costs for eligible homes and businesses to set-up satellite internet, including hardware, taxes, shipping and installation, up to a maximum of $1,000.
+The rebate covers the one-time costs for eligible homes and businesses to set-up satellite internet from a qualified provider, including hardware, taxes, shipping and installation, up to a maximum of $1,000.

 The rebate also remains available to the approximate 3,700 homes and businesses for which no feasible wired or wireless internet solution has been found as well as addresses previously identified as not receiving high-speed access until after the end of 2023.